pnut2357/pnut2357.github.io/_posts/2020-05-01-search-algorithms.md

 The goal of this project is to see how the behaviors of graph search algorithms in the Pacman domain and how heuristic affects them while finding the shortest path.
 > ** NOTE** You can think of heuristic an approximate measure of how close you are to the target.

+Fig3 shows pathfinding of Bi-directional search in the Pacman domain.
+Unlike an Uni-directional search that explores nodes from only departure, a Bi-directional search explores starting from both departure and destination.

 ![pacman](/assets/images/Pathfinding/pacman.png){:height="800px" width="600px"}
 | Fig3.
 Bi-directional Pathfinding in Pacman Domain |